fluid-project/handbook.floeproject.org/src/documents/FollowAccessibilityPrinciples.md

 The W3C develops web-related standards, the best known of which is probably HTML.
 The W3C process attempts to ensure accessibility is considered in all of its standards; in addition, several accessibility-focused standards have been produced.
 These are:

-* <a href="http://www.w3.org/WAI/intro/aria" rel="nofollow" class="link-external">Accessible Rich Internet Applications (ARIA)</a>: defines a technology for making dynamic web applications more accessible.
+* [Accessible Rich Internet Applications (ARIA)](http://www.w3.org/WAI/intro/aria): defines a technology for making dynamic web applications more accessible.
-* <a href="http://www.w3.org/TR/WCAG20/" rel="nofollow" class="link-external">Web Content Accessibility Guidelines (WCAG)</a>: guidelines for creating accessible web sites.
+* [Web Content Accessibility Guidelines (WCAG)](http://www.w3.org/TR/WCAG20/): guidelines for creating accessible web sites.
-* <a href="http://www.w3.org/TR/WAI-AUTOOLS/" rel="nofollow" class="link-external">Authoring Tool Accessibility (ATAG)</a>: guidelines for developing authoring tools that encourage and support authors to create accessible web sites.
+* [Authoring Tool Accessibility (ATAG)](http://www.w3.org/TR/WAI-AUTOOLS/): guidelines for developing authoring tools that encourage and support authors to create accessible web sites.
-* <a href="http://www.w3.org/WAI/intro/uaag.php" rel="nofollow" class="link-external">User Agent Accessibility Guidelines (UAAG)</a>: guidelines for developers of browsers, media players, etc. that facilitate accessible use.
+* [User Agent Accessibility Guidelines (UAAG)](http://www.w3.org/WAI/intro/uaag.php): guidelines for developers of browsers, media players, etc. that facilitate accessible use.

 Floe also works with:

-* <a href="http://www.imsglobal.org/accessibility/" rel="nofollow" class="link-external">IMS Global Learning Consortium</a>: Floe has been involved with ensuring inclusive design considerations are part of IMS Standards and has led the AccessForAll standard development.
+* [IMS Global Learning Consortium](http://www.imsglobal.org/accessibility/): Floe has been involved with ensuring inclusive design considerations are part of IMS Standards and has led the AccessForAll standard development.
-* <a href="http://www.iso.org/iso/catalogue_detail?csnumber=41521" rel="nofollow" class="link-external">International Organization for Standardization (ISO)</a>: Floe has been most involved with the development of ISO/IEC 24751 Individualized adaptability and accessibility in e-learning, education and training, which is based on the IMS AccessForAll standard.
+* [International Organization for Standardization (ISO)](http://www.iso.org/iso/catalogue_detail?csnumber=41521): Floe has been most involved with the development of ISO/IEC 24751 Individualized adaptability and accessibility in e-learning, education and training, which is based on the IMS AccessForAll standard.